akarve/bipsea/README.md

 ### TODO

-* [ ] File the above and other clarification issues to BIP-85
+* [ ] File the above and other "TODO" issues to BIP-85

 Run `make test` for details.